AdaCore/Certyflie/README.md

 Once you modified and rebuilt the runtime, you will be able to build the actual firmware.
 To do it, go on the project's root directory and type:
 ```
-. gprbuild -P cf_ada_spark.gpr -p
+ gprbuild -P cf_ada_spark.gpr -p
 ```

-###4.
-Flashing the fiwmware
+####4.
+Flashing the firmware

-The fimware can be flashed using the STM32f4 DFU mode.
+The firmware can be flashed using the STM32f4 DFU mode.

-First, Install the *dfu-util* on your matchine.
+First, install the *dfu-util* on your matchine.
 On Ubuntu:
 ```
 apt-get install dfu-util
 ```